black vhs tape

 With over 20 years of experience not only digitizing videotapes, but splicing, cleaning, and repairing them, Capture knows the industry better than anyone.
 With our guide, you’ll clear up more storage space in the most environmentally friendly way possible!

-Keep reading to learn why you shouldn’t just throw away VHS tapes, how to dispose of them properly, recycling and donating options, and how to repurpose videotapes for other uses.
+Keep reading to learn why you shouldn’t just throw away VHS tapes, how to dispose of them properly, where to recycle VHS tapes near you, and even how to repurpose or donate your old analog tapes.

 Jump to: